naveenchlsn/conductor/docs/docs/configuration/systask.md

 ## Do While Task

 Do While Task allows tasks to be executed in loop until given condition become false.
+Condition is evalued using nasshorn javascript engine.
+Task history will be removed from execution once new iteration is scheduled.
+Condition can be of the iteration form or any of the loopover task output can be used.

 **Parameters:**